6 Ways To Improve Your Child's Digestion

 Digestion Is More Than Just Digestion

-In my book, Raising Resilience, I discuss the Core Strategies that help parents improve the health of their kids.
+In my book, Raising Resilience, I discuss strategies that help parents improve the health of their kids.
 Improving digestion is one of them.

 Supporting digestion is a core strategy because what goes on in the digestive system influences the entire body.